The Dirt Bird

 No dogs are allowed, as there are free-range chickens about and already 3 dogs here.
 Thanks for understanding!

 This house turns 100 years old this year, and I thought it would be nice to spend some time really focusing on giving some love back to it and its grounds.
 I’ve been so very fortunate to be living in this house for about 17 years now with my children and various friends and lovers.
 The first night I slept in it I awoke to a strange noise.
 It was a crow perched on a banister outside the window, tilting its head and cawing at me.
 My last name, “Renwick”, means, “From where the ravens roost”.
 It seemed fitting to make this cob sauna in the image of a bird.
-We took inspiration from the NW Totem Poles and Long Houses in Cascadia for the design.

 This place is the headquarters for the Oregon Department of Kick Ass.
 Hence, a community of artists, musicians and tramps has spent much time here over the years, creating, socializing, entertaining and resting their weary bones.
 We thought a sauna would be a welcome addition in our frequently damp and chilly climate.
 This sauna will be open for intermittent use by the community listed above.
 We’re doing our part to keep the riffraff clean!